-Response: The site design includes the removal of existing large parking lot, which greatly contributes to the reduction of heat island.
-Plant materials will be low-water-use and drought tolerant focused on creating a shaded pedestrian environment through landscaping.
-Sustainable strategies and building techniques, which minimize environmental impact and reduce energy consumption, will be emphasized.
-The majority of onsite parking will be located in an underground parking structure.
+Response: Sustainable strategies and building techniques, which minimize environmental impact and reduce energy consumption, will be emphasized.
+The majority of onsite parking will located in an underground parking structure.
 The specific sustainable elements are being evaluated with the design and development of the project in accordance with IgCC and may include, but are not limited to, overhangs, well insulated building envelope, recycled materials, energy efficient windows, energy efficient light fixtures, low use water fixtures, and appliances, and use of solar.